Larry's Take on Gun Control and Violent Crime

 We're not trying hard enough; we need to redouble our efforts.
 Yeah, right.

-Returning to the subject at hand, here's an interesting contrast with Britain.
+Here's an interesting contrast with Britain.
 Kennesaw, Georgia actively encourages responsible firearms ownership, and they are rated as a safer-than-average American community.
 But that fact, by itself, does not prove anything.

 http://en.wikipedia.org/wiki/Kennesaw,_Georgia#Crime_statistics

-The Beggar Thy Neighbour Effect is one possible interpretation.
+The Beggar Thy Neighbour Effect is one possible explanation.
 Perhaps Kennesaw's reputation encourages criminals to move on to softer targets in nearby communities.
 It does not necessarily follow that if all American cities emulated Kennesaw, their crime rates would be as low as Kennesaw's.
 We should always be wary of the Fallacy of Composition.

 Isolated statistical snapshots may not be the best way to divine the relationship between lawful firearms ownership and violent crime.
 Why?
 Because a correlation between Phenomenon A and Phenomenon B does not necessarily imply causation.
 Does A cause B, or does B cause A?
 Or do the two have a common cause?